 Despite this time limit however, the film always manages to deliver its story very effectively, as this sci-fi flick builds-up a decent layer of mystery and tension as to who is responsible for the bombing throughout.
 Giving the film an almost mystery-type structure alongside its science fiction elements, using the story’s original ideas to their best extent as we follow our protagonist: ‘Colter Stevens’ as he searches for his target over the course of the film, encountering many different characters on-board the train along the way.

 The cinematography by Don Burgess is decent for the most part, never really experimenting with anything incredibly creative, but staying at a fairly decent level for the majority of the film.
 The original score by Chris Bacon is without a doubt the worst element of the film however, as I simply feel the score doesn’t suite this genre of film at all.
 Feeling more like a soundtrack from a generic action blockbuster, rather than a slick sci-fi such as this one.
 In addition to this, I feel the train set (where a large majority of the film takes place) could do with some improvement.
-As although this is only a small criticism, and won’t bother most, I personally found the set to look and feel a little ‘too’ much like a set at points, with the green-screen view from the windows not helping towards this.
+As although this is only a small criticism, and won’t bother most, I personally found the set to look and feel a little too much like a set at points, with the green-screen view from the windows not helping towards this.
+But with most of the film being shot on a soundstage in Montréal, Canada, I suppose the film we received is the best result.

-‘Source Code’ overall is pretty enjoyable, as while I personally find the film much more interesting for its story and ideas, as the cinematography and original score throughout the film can sometimes be a little bland and uninspired (in addition to the film’s lack of characterisation).
-Regardless, I still find the majority of the filmmaking pretty decent, and it results in a mostly entertaining sci-fi thriller, and a pretty easy watch on a Saturday night, a 7/10 overall.
+To conclude, ‘Source Code’ is an enjoyable ride, as while I personally find the film much more interesting for its story and ideas, as the cinematography and original score throughout the film can sometimes be a little bland and uninspired (in addition to the film’s lack of characterisation).
+Regardless, I still find the majority of the filmmaking pretty decent, and it results in a mostly entertaining sci-fi thriller, and a pretty easy watch on a Saturday night.
+Final Rating: 7/10.